Learn about surgery to repair a knee ligament, including what you need to do to prepare for this procedure and what results you can expect.

-In most instances, general anesthesia is used during ACL reconstruction, so you''ll be unconscious during the procedure.
-ACL reconstruction is usually done through small incisions — one to hold a thin, tube-like video camera (arthroscope) and the others to allow surgical instruments access to the joint space.
+General anesthesia is typically used during ACL reconstruction, so you'll be comfortable during the procedure.
+ACL reconstruction is usually done through small incisions — one to hold a thin, tube-like video camera (arthroscope) and others to allow surgical instruments access to the joint space.

 During the procedure

-Your surgeon will drill tunnels into your thighbone and shinbone to accurately position the graft, which is then secured to your bones with screws or other fixation devices.
+Your surgeon will drill sockets or tunnels into your thighbone and shinbone to accurately position the graft, which is then secured to your bones with screws or other fixation devices.
 The graft will serve as scaffolding on which new ligament tissue can grow.

 After the procedure

-Once you recover from the anesthesia, you''ll be allowed to go home later that same day.
-Before you go home, you''ll practice walking with crutches and your surgeon may ask you to wear a knee brace or splint to help protect the graft.
+Once you recover from the anesthesia, you can go home later that same day.
+Before you go home, you'll practice walking with crutches, and your surgeon may ask you to wear a knee brace or splint to help protect the graft.

 Your doctor will give you specific instructions on how to control swelling and pain after surgery.
 In general, it's important to keep your leg elevated, apply ice to your knee and rest as much as possible.